mogenius/docs/mogenius/docs/development/git-integration.md

 With Gitlab there are several scopes in your account where you can create an access token: User, Group, or Project.
 Depending on your desired scope of permissions, go to the respective settings and open the section "Access Tokens."

 **The minimum required permissions are**
-- The user has the role `maintainer` or more
 - api
 - read_repository
 - write_repository